 Charter Communications said Mary L. White, the former president of the cable operator's Central Division, died early March 6.
 She was 46.
 The Madison, Wisc.-based executive, who retired at the end of 2008, had breast cancer.

 A Chicago native who played point guard for the Northern Illinois University women's basketball team, White got her start in cable out of college with an internship at Cablenet and Associates, marketing cable subscriptions.

 That led to marketing positions at Tele-Communications Inc. and AT&T Broadband, where she also was an operating executive.

 Before joining Charter in 2005, she was senior vice president of Colorado operations at Comcast.

 She joined Charter as head of Great Lakes operations before becoming Central Division president after a realignment of operations.
 She had overall responsibility for systems in Michigan, Minnesota and Wisconsin with 1.4 million subscribers at the time of her appointment.

 Charter recently described her as "a cable force of nature."
 Among industry accolades, she was a graduate of the Betsy Magness Leadership Institute and was honored as a cable Wonder Woman by Multichannel News in 2008.

-According to the Madison.com Web site, funeral services will be held at the Blackhawk Evangelical Free Church, Verona, Wis., on Tuesday, March 17.
+According to a short obituary on the Madison.com Web site, funeral services will be held on March 17 in Verona, Wisc.